* McCarthy – more Volkswagen executives will go to jail

 * Nichols – Governor Brown invited Chinese to sell their electric vehicles in California

 * McCarthy – when the federal government takes a break, CARB doesn’t

-* Nichols – U.S. as a whole is not as big a part of the World market for cars and trucks as it once was
+* Nichols – the U.S. as a whole is not as big a part of the world market for cars and trucks as it once was

 During the Clinton Administration Mary Nichols worked in DC heading up the air program.
 She was given the task of administering the new version of the Clean Air Act.
 Nichols quickly realized that what she would be doing is replicating legislature in the Federal air quality legislation that had already been implemented in California.

 The California Air Resources Board (CARB) 50th Anniversary was celebrated with a discussion between Nichols and Gina McCarthy, the former administrator for the United States Environmental Protection Agency.
 Connecticut is one of the twelve States that has followed in California’s lead with the clean air act.
 In her Happy Anniversary remarks to CARB McCarthy celebrated Nichols and CARB, “It is wonderful to see how CARB leadership has driven the Federal leadership and how it underpins it and many times how it prevented the Federal government from going backward.”